mjbrisebois/blog/drafts/holochain-architectural-pattern-vectors.md

 ![](https://drive.google.com/a/webheroes.ca/thumbnail?id=1fXfZsHd0B6BO-y9D4TyHd-linPry7hKE&sz=w1000)

 Again, we can only follow the relationship between the Create's Note entry and the Update's Note entry via the Agent's source chain.
-To list the most recent updates of an Agent's notes, the process would be...
+To list the most up-to-date notes for an Agent process would be...

 1. [`get_links`](https://docs.rs/hdk/0.0.*/hdk/link/fn.get_links.html) from the Agent entry base to get a list of created Note entries.